anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Appreciation can make a day, even change a life.
-Your willingness to put it into words is all that is necessary."</i>
+<i>"A brand for a company is like a reputation for a person.
+You earn reputation by trying to do hard things well."</i>
 <br>
-<b>- Margaret Cousins</b>
+<b>- Jeff Bezos</b>
 </blockquote>
 </p>